 What to Know

 Phase is a noun, referring to the stage in a developmental process, or a verb, often followed by in or out meaning to introduce gradually or remove gradually respectively.
-This is different than faze, which is a verb meaning "to daunt or discern," such as when one is "fazed," or conversely "unfazed," by something intimidating or unsettling
+This is different than faze, which is a verb meaning "to daunt or disconcert," such as when one is "fazed," or conversely "unfazed," by something intimidating or unsettling

 Phase is a noun referring generally to a point or stage in a developmental process.
 The moon has its phases, as do fickle teenagers.
 An artist might go through an impressionist phase.